chinoio/chino-python/README.md

 #  CHINO.io Python client #

-Still in dev, switch to dev branch to see progresses and test the beta version.
+THe SDK is  in developent phase, **BUT** you can switch to the *development* branch and try out the code (some parts already works), or help with the development.